White moth orchid petals for sugar flowers against a peach replica surface

 this is the face of someone who is about to set the record straight

 Some of the links on this page are affiliate links.
-That means I get a small commission if you purchase through this link.
+As an Amazon Associate, I earn from qualifying purchases.
+That means I get a small commission if you purchase through my link.
 However, I make it a point to only share tools and resources I truly love and use.

 Are Sugar Flowers edible?